contensis/contensis.github.io/api/common/data-types.md

 ## Data format

 The Data Format property is used as an extension of a DataType to describe or identify the structure and intent of the data.
 For example, a Location has a DataType of *object*, and a DataFormat of *location*.
-Another example is a HTML block, which has a Data Type of *string* and a DataFormat of *html*.
+Another example is a HTML block, which has a DataType of *string* and a DataFormat of *html*.

-The DataFormat is a string value as is designed to allow custom types to be added.
+The DataFormat is a string value and is designed to allow custom types to be added.

 ### Supported data formats